Sterling climbs against weaker dollar, Brexit talks cap gains

-Sterling rose on Wednesday to a one-month high against a broadly weaker dollar, but Brexit risks still weighed on the pound.
+Sterling rose on Wednesday to a one-month high against a broadly weaker dollar but lost some ground against the euro as Brexit risks still weighed on the pound.

 The dollar fell against most currencies as the prospects for more government stimulus and hopes for an economic recovery encouraged investors to buy riskier assets.
 Brexit-related risks capped sterling gains as Britain and the European Union launched a fourth round of virtual post-Brexit talks this week to try to secure a trade deal.